 The AAA Server contains the authentication mechanism for the BIG-IP APM Access Policy.
-Select whether you want to the template to create a new BIG-IP APM AAA Server object, or if you have already created an AAA object for XenApp or XenDesktop on the BIG-IP system.
+Select whether you want to the template to create a new BIG-IP APM AAA Server object, or if you have already created an AAA object for Virtual Apps and Desktops on the BIG-IP system.

-• Select an existing AAA Server object
+Select an existing AAA Server object